TESSERINGLearnV1.3

 • Synthetic: Plate, Spring.
 Marked SYNTH in the preset list — modelled, not captured from a physical space.

-Convolution sounds more natural on acoustic material — drums in a cathedral feel like drums in a cathedral.
-Algorithmic is the better pick when CPU matters or you want to sculpt an unnatural space.
+Convolution sounds most natural on acoustic material — drums in a cathedral feel like drums in a cathedral.
+Lower the Mix or pick a tighter room when you want the space to sit back.

 Convolution renders in exports exactly as you hear it live.